The Last User

 Every day, there are more free tools online for generating text and images, logos, layouts, wireframes, animation, and videos.

-If you are a designer, you can use AI to generate enough ideas, quickly enough, to speed up your concept development or find an entirely new direction for a project.
+If you are a designer, you can use an AI to quickly generate enough ideas to speed up concept development or find an entirely new direction for your project.
 That alone makes it worth learning these new tools.
-But plan to edit, re-write, or re-paint, because the AI will make hilarious mistakes.
+But plan to edit, re-write, or re-paint, because the AI can misunderstand your prompt, or make hilarious mistakes.
 It will certainly surprise you!
 Take advantage of those surprises, and use AI as a way to try out new concepts.
 If you already have strong writing, editing, digital painting, drawing, photo editing or graphic design skills, you’ll be intrigued instead of frustrated.
-Read on, for my Tips on Training Your Djinn, below.

-But creating exactly what you or your client needs for a designed communication, or even getting reproducible results, requires learning how to train AI.
+However, creating exactly what you or your client needs for a designed communication, and getting reproducible results, requires learning how to teach an AI locally how to collaborate with you, by providing references and clear guidelines.
 To actually master AI, you'll need to learn a great deal more.
-See the list of AI Generators and Tutorials.

 One of 50 iterations of an iridescent arthropod checking the eggs.